Need a Small Loan in Hawaii? Legal Payday Alternatives & Installment Options

 | Who regulates | Hawaii Department of Commerce and Consumer Affairs, Division of Financial Institutions |

-That means people searching for payday loans in Hawaii are usually really looking for a legal small-dollar option with monthly or twice-monthly payments.
-In Hawaii, the safer comparison point is not a one-payment payday loan — it is a licensed installment loan with clear disclosures, a defined term, and a total cost you can map before you sign.
+In practical terms, people searching for payday loans in Hawaii are usually looking for a legal small-dollar option with scheduled payments over time.
+In Hawaii, the better comparison point is a licensed installment loan with clear disclosures, a defined term, and a total cost you can map before you sign.

 What this means for borrowers in Hawaii

-For many borrowers, the most important numbers are not the headline amount and not even the APR.
+For many borrowers, the most important numbers are not the headline amount and not even the APR alone.
 The numbers that matter most are:

 - your total dollars due over the life of the loan,